sadhana3636/CS_AI_M1_DeepCSAT_Customer-Satisfaction-Analysis/README.md

 ---

-## 🚀 Deployment
-The model can be deployed locally to generate real-time CSAT predictions using new customer data.

----

 ## 📌 Conclusion
 This project demonstrates how deep learning can be applied to improve customer experience and business performance in e-commerce.